rexresearch

 achieved temporarily by a projectile fired under water or by an

-used for sustained operation, with the possibility of tapping high
+be used for sustained operation, with the possibility of tapping

-pressure gas to route to the object's nose in order to enhance the
+high pressure gas to route to the object's nose in order to

-cavitation bubble.
-An example of rocket propulsion is the Russian
+enhance the cavitation bubble.
+An example of rocket propulsion

 Applications

-Squall run by NII-24 (Kiev) to develop a high-speed torpedo, an
+codename Squall run by NII-24 (Kiev) to develop a high-speed

-underwater rocket, four to five times faster than traditional
+torpedo, an underwater rocket, four to five times faster than

 In 2004, German weapons manufacturer Diehl BGT Defence announced